Aspirations

 MEETING POINT

-This Service User-led group meets on Tuesdays to engage in group activities which may include scrabble, table tennis, pool, etc. Service Users benefit from this supportive and encouraging environment to socialise and form community links.
+This Service User-led group meets on Tuesdays to engage in group activities which may include scrabble, etc. Service Users benefit from this supportive and encouraging environment to socialise and form community links.
 Staff are in attendance.
 The group sets menus and volunteers prepare lunch.

 The group meets in the church hall of St Peter and St John Church Hall on the Old Dean Estate, Camberley from 10.00am to 2.00pm.